Ternary conditional operator: Variations

-Equivalence to map

-The ternary operator can also be viewed as a binary map operation.

-In R—and other languages with literal expression tuples—one can simulate the ternary operator with something like the R expression c(expr1,expr2)[1+condition] (this idiom is slightly more natural in languages with 0-origin subscripts).

-Nested ternaries can be simulated as c(expr1,expr2,expr3)[which.first((c(cond1,cond2,TRUE))] where the function which.first returns the index of the first true value in the condition vector.
-Note that both of these map equivalents are binary operators, revealing that the ternary operator is ternary in syntax, rather than semantics.
-These constructions can be regarded as a weak form of currying based on data concatenation rather than function composition.

-If the language provides a mechanism of futures or promises, then short-circuit evaluation can sometimes also be simulated in the context of a binary map operation.

 Examples

 Ada

-The 2012 edition of Ada has introduced conditional expressions (using if and case), as part of an enlarged set of expressions including quantified expressions and expression functions.
+The 2012 edition of Ada introduced conditional expressions (using if and case), as part of an enlarged set of expressions including quantified expressions and expression functions.
 The Rationale for Ada 2012 states motives for Ada not having had them before, as well as motives for now adding them, such as to support "contracts" (also new).

 Pay_per_Hour := (if Day = Sunday then 12.50 else 10.00);

 When the value of an if_expression is itself of Boolean type, then the else part may be omitted, the value being True.
 Multiple conditions may chained using elsif.

 ALGOL 60

 ALGOL 60 introduced conditional expressions (ternary conditionals) to imperative programming languages.